 Hello to Kiel,

-I was treated by you 2 years ago.
-I have had the following complaints since the end of December:
+I was treated by you two years ago.
+Since the end of December, I've been experiencing the following symptoms:

 • Profile picture of Hartmut Göbel